| |

 Dr. Refinetti's

-research program focuses on the study of circadian rhythms.
+research program focuses on the study of biological rhythms, particularly daily or circadian rhythms.
 His secondary expertise is in thermal biology.

 His work experience includes the fields of animal physiology, animal behavior, behavioral neuroscience, human psychophysics,